lanetix/express-deep-link/README.md

 It probably occurred to you that you can use the express router at a very granular level.
 Enough so that you have absolute control over which routes a given middleware or set of middleware will execute for.
 We contemplated removing the infinite redirect guard from
 `deep-link`.
-The thought was that developers could just configure their middleware properly as opposed to blindly registering `deep-link` to run on every request.
+The thought was that developers could just configure their middleware properly as opposed to conveniently registering `deep-link` to run on every request.

 ```js